Beginner’s Guide to Buying at Property Auctions

 Step 2: Research Properties Thoroughly

 Successful bidding often starts long before the auction day.
-Reviewing the auction catalogue with care can help identify properties that align with your budget and criteria.
+Reviewing the auction catalogue with care can help identify properties that align with the budget and criteria.
 Key details such as the guide price, location and property condition are worth close attention.

 Step 3: Get Your Finances in Order

 Given the time-sensitive nature of auction purchases, it is helpful to work with lenders who have experience in this area.
-It is also important to consider the full cost of the purchase, including any potential repairs, buyer’s premiums, and legal fees, to ensure the bid stays within a comfortable financial range.
+It is also important to consider the full cost of the purchase, including any potential repairs, buyer’s premiums and legal fees to ensure the bid stays within a comfortable financial range.

 Step 4: Attend Auctions to Observe